-Each of the Trustees who are not officers of the REIT receive from the REIT an annual retainer initially in the amount of \$20,000 per year plus a fee of \$1,000 for each meeting of the Trustees attended.
+Each of the Trustees who are not officers of the REIT, and is a Chair of a committee, receive from the REIT an annual retainer initially in the amount of \$25,000 per year plus a fee of \$1,000 for each meeting of the Trustees attended; otherwise, the annual retainer is \$20,000 per year plus a fee of \$1,000 for each meeting of the Trustees attended.
 The Chair of the Board of Trustees also receives an annual honorarium of \$25,000.
-The Chair of the Audit Committee receives an extra \$500 for each meeting of the audit committee attended.
-Trustees are also reimbursed for reasonable travel and other expenses incurred by them in attending meetings of the Trustees or any committee meeting.
+Trustees are also reimbursed for reasonable travel and other expenses incurred by them in attending meetings of the Trustees or any committee meeting thereof or in connection with their services as Trustees.
 The Trustees may also be granted Unit Options from time to time.